 “Did you paint this?” asked Stig.
 He was beside Taras now, kneeling inches away from the painting, his fingers softly grazing the edge of the canvas.

 The woman shook her head impatiently.
 “I don’t make art, I collect it.
-This was given to me by a friend by some artist.
+This was given to me by a friend who got it from some artist.
 Look, they didn’t even sign the painting.”

 Taras swung his head to meet the eyes of the woman.
 “How much?”